 Best for: Severe pain, chronic pain, back pain, arthritis

-Northern Lights has a relaxing, calming effect, making your body feel peaceful and helping you forget about your pain.
-This is an indica strain and is best used in the evening.
-It is also very beneficial for fighting stress, an issue that goes hand in hand with chronic pain.
+Northern Lights has a relaxing, calming effect, making your body feel peaceful and whole.
+It is also very beneficial for fighting stress, a symptom that often comes with the “chronic pain package”.

 Best for: Fibromyalgia

-Blueberry is an indica hybrid and it is a notorious pain assassin.
+Blueberry is a notorious pain assassin.
 Even though this strain is a muscle relaxant, it does not induce sleepiness and drowsiness, which makes it a perfect daytime painkiller.
 It’s also effective for relieving everyday stress.

-From after-workout cramps to chronic neuropathy, marijuana is proven to be highly effective for pain management.
+From after-workout cramps to chronic neuropathy, cannabis is proven to be highly effective for pain management.

 I hope that we will continue battling the opioid overdose crisis with cannabis and that spreading the word about this promising plant will bring forth more research.
 After all, with so many people going through terrifying pain bouts every single day, what’s the harm in experimenting with cannabis?